 Ensure That You Are Targeting YOUR Jewish Audience

 The first step in any campaign to market your products or services to the Jewish community should be an analytical study of the target Jewish audience.
 This principle applies to all marketing campaigns.
 Knowing your target customer profile is vital.
-Being that there are many different cross-sections of smaller communities within the broader Jewish audience, it is crucial to distinguish which communities are relevant to your offering and which are not.
+Since there are many different cross-sections of smaller communities within the broader Jewish audience, it is crucial to distinguish which communities are relevant to your offering and which are not.
 Accomplishing this step requires an in-depth knowledge of the Jewish audience as a whole, and specific psychographic information, including their tendencies, culture, and buying habits.